Golf Golz

 Common Mistakes When Do Slow Motion Golf Swing

-Practicing a slow motion golf swing can be very helpful for improving technique, but there are some common mistakes to avoid.
+Practicing a slow motion golf swing can be very helpful for improving your golf swing and technique, but there are some common mistakes to avoid.

 One of the biggest errors is rushing through the motion.
 The goal is to slow down and focus on every movement, like your grip, stance, and follow-through.
 Patience is key; rushing means missing out on the details that help refine your swing.